St Olave's Church, Hart Street: Peter Turner

-Peter Turner was a notable physician in the 16th early 17th century and adherent of Paracelsus, was buried in the church along with his father William Turner, also a famed physician and naturalist.
+Peter Turner was a notable physician in the 16th and early 17th century and adherent of Paracelsus, and was buried in the church along with his father William Turner, also a famed physician and naturalist.
 When he died in 1614, a memorial bust was crafted and placed in the south-east corner of the church.
 When the church was gutted during the Blitz, the bust went missing.
 It was not seen until April 2010 when it reappeared at a UK art auction.
-When it was recognised, the sale was frozen and negotiations took place via The Art Loss Register to return the bust to the church.
+When it was recognised, the sale was frozen and negotiations took place via the Art Loss Register to return the bust to the church.
 It was finally returned to its original location within St Olave's in 2011 after an absence of more than 70 years.